microsoft/terminal/doc/specs/#7335 - Console Allocation Policy.md

 On the other side, you have mostly-GUI applications that want to print output to a console **if there is one connected**.
 Sometimes they'll allocate their own (and therefore a new window) to display in, and sometimes they'll reattach to the one they could have inherited.
-VSCode does the latter, and so when you run `code` from CMD, and then `exit` CMD, your console window sticks around becuase VSCode is still attached to it.
+VSCode does the latter, and so when you run `code` from CMD, and then `exit` CMD, your console window sticks around because VSCode is still attached to it.
 It will never print anything, so you just have a dead console window.

 There's a risk in reattaching, though.
 Given that the shell decides whether to wait based on the subsystem field, GUI